IIITLucknowSWEngg/CSAICSBTeam020/PROJECT.md

 - Content moderation tools (approve, remove products, manage users).
 - View and manage reported issues and customer inquiries.
 - Analytics to track sales and user engagement.

+- ### 8.
+Product Analytics
+- View metrics like sales, ratings, and customer reviews.
+- Insights into customer demographics and buying patterns.

+### 9. Notifications
+- Notifications for order updates, special offers, and recommendations.
+- Alerts for low stock on followed products.
+-
 ## Installation

 ### Prerequisites